 -purge will allow you to remove any package installed by Webinoly, you can also use the option

 When you delete a package automatically all additional related tools will be deleted.

 # Tip - Don't delete your databases if you want to reinstall later. sudo stack -mysql=keep-data -purge

 Before removing MySQL, you should make a backup of your databases, especially if you use the

 Remove and revoke all your SSL Certs is recommended before removing Nginx:

 sudo site -delete-all=force -revoke=on sudo site domain.com -delete=force -revoke=on sudo site domain.com -ssl=off -revoke=on

-With each module installed (Nginx, Php and MySQL) are added some additional tools that will be useful for the management of your websites.
+With each package installed (Nginx, Php and MySQL) are added some additional tools that will be useful for the management of your websites.

 * Source: Certbot Official SNAP Package

-- phpMyAdmin – Tool for the administration of your databases through the browser.
-You need to have PHP installed.
+Tool for the administration of your databases directly from your browser.
+You need to have Nginx and PHP installed.